-(SP-157: displacement 600; length 200-; beam 23-; draft 13-6-; speed 14 knots; complement 62; armament 2 3-, 2 machine guns)
+(S.P.
+157: displacement 600; length 200'0" (overall); beam 23'0"; draft 13'6"; speed 14 knots (maximum); complement 62; armament 2 3-inch, 2 machine guns)

-Remlick (S. P. 157), ex-Candace, was built by Cook, Walton, and Gimmell, Hull, England in 1903; purchased by the Navy from her owner, Willis S. Kilmer, Binghamton, N.Y., 1 June 1917; delivered 10 June 1917; converted for use as a patrol boat and commissioned 11 July 1917, Lt.
-Comdr.
-I. C. Johnson in command.
+Candace, a steel-hulled, single-screw steam yacht, was built by Cook, Walton, & Gimmell, Hull, England, in 1903.
+Subsequently renamed Remlik, the luxurious vessel was purchased by the Navy from her owner, Willis Sharpe Kilmer, newspaper publisher, sportsman, and entrepreneur, of Binghamton, N.Y., on 1 June 1917; delivered on 10 June 1917; converted for use as a patrol vessel and commissioned on 11 July 1917, Lt.
+Cmdr.
+Isaac C. Johnson, Jr., in command.

 The submarine, sighted off the starboard beam, submerged before the guncrews could fire.
 The U-boat's periscope reappeared three times, but the extremely rough weather precluded the use of her torpedoes and she finally disappeared.
-Remlick, although prohibited from using her depth charges by her speed, only 2 knots against the gale, remained in the area in hopes her quarry would reappear.
+Remlik, although prohibited from using her depth charges by her speed, only 2 knots against the gale, remained in the area in hopes her quarry would reappear.